tkubica12/azure-workshops/w-aks-intro/challenge/README.md

 Dockefile for Wolfenstein application is available in src folder and runs on port 8000.
 Deploy it to your Kubernetes cluster and let it run on wolfenstein.wolfenstein.games.yourip.nip.io (on port 80).

-Make screenshots of your apps running in browser.
+Make screenshots of your apps running in browser to proof you have completed and celebrate!

-When your are ready, create folder yourname (eg. tomaskubica) in w-als-intro/challenge/solutions folder and create Pull request with your changes including deployment YAML files and screenshots.